Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Methods

 \end{proposition}

+This clarifies what constitutes a ``probabilistic'' numerical method; rather than returning only an approximation to $u$, a probabilistic solver returns a full distribution $\Pi_u^{\bm{g}, \bm{b}}$ where randomness represents uncertainty over the true values of $u$ due to having only evaluated $g$ and $b$ at a finite number of locations.
+In Section~\ref{sec:forward_error} it is proven that this statistical quantification of uncertainty is valid.

-Here it is convenient to express the pointwise conditional mean and variance as $\mu(\bm{x})$ and $\sigma(\bm{x})^2$ respectively; i.e.~as defined by Eqns. \ref{eq:full_posterior_mean} and \ref{eq:full_posterior_cov} with $X = \{\bm{x}\}$.
-Then the expression presented here for $\mu(\bm{x})$ is identical to the meshless method known as ``symmetric collocation'', developed by \citep{Fasshauer1999}.
+It is convenient to express the pointwise conditional mean and variance as $\mu(\bm{x})$ and $\sigma(\bm{x})^2$ respectively; i.e.~as defined by Eqns. \eqref{eq:full_posterior_mean} and \eqref{eq:full_posterior_cov} with $X = \{\bm{x}\}$.
+Then the expression presented here for $\mu(\bm{x})$ is identical to the meshless method known as \emph{symmetric collocation}, developed by \citep{Fasshauer1999}.
 The probabilistic interpretation of symmetric collocation was previously noted in \cite{Cialenco2012}.
-Compared to previous literature, the variance term $\sigma^2(\bm{x})$ will play a more central role and will enable formal quantification of numerical error.
+Compared to previous literature, the variance term $\sigma^2(\bm{x})$ will play a more central role in this work and will enable formal quantification of numerical error.

-The matrices involved here will be sparse when the kernel $\hat{k}$ has compact support.
-Thus, by appropriate choice of kernel, the required matrix inversion can be made competitive with efficient FEA methods.
 While not investigated here, meshless methods can be extended in several directions, including to multi-level methods \citep{Fasshauer1999}.

+It remains to discuss the choice of prior measure $\Pi_u$.
+Two possible choices are presented in the following sections.